Gated vs ungated content: pros and cons

 Fortunately, inbound marketing doesn't have to stop once a lead becomes a customer and can help turn them into loyal evangelists.

-Most outbound marketing is focused on acquiring new customers and does little to support keeping or growing your existing ones.
+Most outbound marketing, on the other hand, is focused on acquiring new customers and does little to support keeping or growing your existing ones.

 One of the least talked about but most valuable benefits of inbound marketing over outbound marketing is compound returns.